 The University in its quest for truth and knowledge embraces honesty and integrity.
 These fundamental values must not be compromised.
-The trust and respect among professors, students and the society need to be vigilantly protected.
+The trust and respect WITHIN OUR COMMUNITY AND among professors, students and society needS to be vigilantly protected.
 Cheating and plagiarism can be neither justified nor condoned, as this would destroy the ideals and purposes of higher education.
-Students enter the University to gain the knowledge and tools necessary for participation in society.
+Students enter the OUR University to gain the knowledge and tools necessary for participation in CONTRIBUTING POSITIVELY TO society.
 Academic integrity is one foundation for a society based on trust and honesty.
-Therefore, the University takes seriously its responsibility for academic honesty.
+CRITICAL TO BUILDING TRUST AND HONESTY IN OUR COMMUNITY AND SOCIETY.
+Therefore, the University takes seriously its responsibility for TO UPHOLD academic honesty.